Casey225/autoclicker/README.md

 **THESE FILES MUST BE IN THE SAME DIRECTORY**

 # Keybind setup
-Find the device you would like to bind your enable key too in `/dev/input/by-id/`.
+Find the device you would like to bind your enable key to in `/dev/input/by-id/`

-The device id will be either `usb-KEYBOARD-NAME-event-kbd` or `usb-MOUSE-NAME-event-mouse`.
+The device id will be either `usb-KEYBOARD-NAME-event-kbd` or `usb-MOUSE-NAME-event-mouse`

 Then run